JohnerzZ/FoV_Visualization-FOVALIRA-/README.md

 ## Quick Demo

-1. To the left of the scene tab, on the Hierarchy tab some object names can be seen in fainted white color.
-These objects are also present in the scene but they are deactivated.
-The user can select any of these from the Hierarchy tab.
-Thus, the Inspector tab on the right side of the window will display information about the selected object.
-To activate the selected object, the user can check the checkbox near the name of the selected object in the Inspector tab.
+1. To the left of the scene tab, on the Hierarchy tab the LaelapsII object can be seen highlighted in light blue color.
+Expand the object to reveal the Laelaps child object.
+Expand this as well.
+2. Expanding the Laelaps object will reveal several child objects.
+The names of the sensor objects can be seen in fainted white color.
+That means that these objects are also present in the scene but they are deactivated.
+Select any one of these sensor objects from the Hierarchy tab.
+You will see that the Inspector tab on the right side of the Game window will display information about the selected object.
+To activate the selected object, check the checkbox near the name of the selected object in the Inspector tab.
-2. Activate the objects Sensor, Sensor (1) and Sensor (2).
+3. Activate the objects Sensor, Sensor (1), Sensor (2), Sensor (3) and Sensor (4).
-3. Start the simulation by pressing play (the play button is usually above the scene tab).
+4. Start the simulation by pressing play (the play button is usually above the scene tab).
+5. The Laelaps robot will start walking in the scene.
+Targets in its field of view will be highlighted in red color.
+If you wish to stop the robot's movement at any time, expand the LaelapsII object in the Hierarchy.
+Then click its child, Laelaps.
+In the Inspector tab, uncheck the animator checkbox that will appear.

 ![live_scene](images/live_scene.png)

 ## Instantiate sensors